kyma-project/kyma/docs/application-connector/docs/007-architecture-metadata-service.md

 - Events catalog following [Asynchronous API standard](https://github.com/asyncapi/asyncapi/blob/develop/schema/asyncapi.json).
 - Documentation

-Service may specify:
-- API
-- Events Catalog
-- Both API and Events catalog
+Service definition may contain both API and Events Catalog definition or only one of those.
+Providing documentation is optional.

 Metadata Service supports registering APIs secured with OAuth - the user can specify OAuth server url along with client id and client secret.